Dave-team/Knowledge-base/Relationships.md

 - Dumper and dumpee experience:
   - Dumper would also have wanted this to work out.
 They will doubt their decisions over time whereas in the beginning they may be relieved as they did part of their grieving before they broke up.
 They might realise the grass isn't always greener on the other side
   - Dumper is going through hell initially but they'll work their ass off to get better coming out stronger
+- When feeling down, be optimistic about the future and more than anything else, remind yourself of the negative parts of the relationship.
+I am now scared of the future and feel like I want things back to what it was before.
+- The long and short of it is that I need to work on myself, stop contact and obsessing over her.
+Move on by accepting and flow like water.
+Build the life you want.
+Be optimistic that in the future, when I am ready I will meet someone I can connect with again.
+- To avoid the worry of an ex finding someone:
+  - Don't follow/communicate with them
+  - The only thing that matters is what I do.
+Do I want a relationship?
+Then focus on that.
+What others do is not relevant.
+- Single time is the best time to make sure you get the experiences you want.
+If you settle already, you’re actually stuck for life and might not gain the experience you want to have had

 ## Relationships take work & communication is key
 - Being in a good relationship takes effort because you don't want to become complacent and take things for granted.
 Both people should give it 100%.
 That causes the other person to lose interest in you because you're no longer a challenge and you probably no longer really contribute to the other person's happiness.
 It also means that all of a sudden you'll be afraid of losing her as she's all you have in your life.